onsdagens/Symex_upstream/README.md

 - RISC-V (only RV32I base integer instruction set is currently supported), for the [Hippomenes architecture](https://github.com/perlindgren/hippomenes).

 The engine can provide cycle accurate results for the worst case execution time for applications compiled for `ARMv6-M` and `RISC-V` under certain conditions.
-As the engine operates on compiled binaries it it language agnostic at the core.
+As the engine operates on compiled binaries it is language agnostic at the core.
 However, the testing has been focused on Rust applications, more specifically [`RTIC-v1`](https://github.com/rtic-rs/rtic/tree/release/v1) applications.

 # Getting started